Cover Date: January 1934

 A few days after leaving Port Phillip the General Grant ran into a heavy storm near the Disappointment Islands.
 The hapless ship was helpless in the grip of the storm and driven toward the rocky cliffs.
 Instead of crashing into the rocky walls, the ship was pushed into a large cavern.
 The masts were broken off at the top and the ship became wedged in the cavern.
 The ship sank the next morning and most of the passengers drowned.
 The survivors were marooned on a nearby island for two years before being rescued.

-Readers have got to wonder if Dent was influenced by some story he read in the pulps or elsewhere.
-“The Werewolf of Paris” by Guy Endore was published in March 1933 and became a very popular book.
+Readers may wonder if Dent was influenced by some story he read in the pulps or elsewhere.
+“The Werewolf of Paris” by Guy Endore was published in March 1933 and became an immensely popular book.
 It may be only coincidence, but it is an interesting coincidence.

 Another more likely influence on Lester Dent and “Brand of the Werewolf” could come from his days playing at being a prospector and desert rat.
 An exciting legend exists concerning the Lost Ship of the Desert complete with the fascinating tale of a ship that traveled up the Colorado River and was marooned in the Salton Sea area of the Colorado Desert.
 Different versions of the story exist with the lost ship being a Spanish galleon and even a tale of it being an ancient Viking dragon ship.
 The pedigree varies from Thomas Cavendish’s ship, the Content, or the ship of Spanish explorer Juan de Iturbe whose ship carried a treasure of jewels and black pearls.
 Lester Dent traveled across the southwestern United Sates during the summer of 1932 finally ending up in Death Valley.
 He may have heard some of these stories during his adventure there.

 The story has several points that support the idea of a real werewolf.
-In Chapter 5, “The Werewolf Cries,” the narrative paints a situation designed to lead the reader to believe that the woodland estate of Alex Savage is being stalked by a werewolf.
+In the chapter “The Werewolf Cries,” the narrative paints a situation designed to make the reader believe a werewolf is stalking the woodland estate of Alex Savage.
 The werewolf’s cries are described as an eerie sound that silenced the birds of the forest.
 The sound is said to possess an “incoherent horror.”
 The supernatural atmosphere is enhanced by the use of the term banshee to describe the strange cries.
 The term springs from Irish mythology and embodies a spirt that foretold death by a horrible screeching or screaming sound.
 The term keening is used to describe the traditional wailing sound made by Irish women.
 Patricia Savage’s servant, Boat Face, is adamant that the sound is a werewolf.
 There is no actual werewolf in the story, but the implication is used to create terror and introduce a certain supernatural element into the story’s early parts.